By KARL RITTER and HANNA ARHIROVA

 Pro-Kremlin political analyst Sergei Markov criticized the Moscow festivities as a grave mistake.

 “The fireworks in Moscow on a tragic day of Russia’s military defeat will have extremely serious political consequences,” Markov wrote on his messaging app channel.
 “Authorities mustn’t celebrate when people are mourning.”

-In a sign of potential rift in the Russian leadership, Ramzan Kadyrov, the Kremlin-backed leader of Chechnya, said that the retreat from the Kharkiv region resulted from the Russian military leadership’s blunders.
+In a sign of a potential rift in the Russian leadership, Ramzan Kadyrov, the Kremlin-backed head of Chechnya, said the retreat resulted from blunders by the Russian military leadership.

-Despite Ukraine’s gains, U.S. Secretary of State Antony Blinken and the head of NATO warned Friday that the war would likely drag on for months.
-Blinken said the conflict was entering a critical period and urged Ukraine’s Western backers to keep up their support through what could be a difficult winter.
+Despite Ukraine’s gains, U.S. Secretary of State Antony Blinken and the head of NATO warned Friday the war would likely drag on for months.
+Blinken said the conflict was entering a critical period and urged the West to keep supporting Ukraine through what could be a difficult winter.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine